oscal-compass/compliance-trestle/docs/cli.md

 The following options are supported:

 - `-o or --output`: specifies the name/alias of a model.
-It is used as the prefix for the output filename under the `dist` directory and for naming the source subdirectories under  `catalogs`, `profiles`, `target-definitions`, `component-definitions`, `system-security-plans`, `assessment-plans`, `assessment-results` or `plan-of-action-and-milestones`.
+It is used as the prefix for the output filename under the `dist` directory and for naming the source subdirectories under  `catalogs`, `profiles`, `component-definitions`, `system-security-plans`, `assessment-plans`, `assessment-results` or `plan-of-action-and-milestones`.

 The user can edit the parts of the generated OSCAL model by modifying the sample content in those directories.